Workshops, Sessions, and Presentations

 One is Too Small a Number to Achieve Something Great!

 From the custodian who sets up chairs for the Open House performance, to the engineer who turns on the lights in the football stadium, to the counselor who helps to finagle a student schedule in order for him to participate, to the parent who agrees to greet participants at the venue with extra uniform pieces, to the principal who agrees to introduce the ensemble at the concert and everyone else in between, reaching out to others is the ONLY way to achieve something great.
 We must ALL work together as ONE TEAM and surround ourselves with those who CARE to help us achieve our goal—to guarantee success for EVERY student in the music program.
+This session makes a wonderful Keynote Address.

 Building Your Music Program: A Practical Guide for Recruitment and Retention